finos/legend/docs/getting-started/review-process.md

 ---
 id: review-process
-title: Change Review Process
+title: Change review Process
 sidebar_label: Change Review Process
 ---

-# Change Review process
+# Change review process

 The following are the steps the Modeler, Approver, and Merger take to submit, review, and merge a new change to a model within Legend.